As filing for unemployment frustrations grow, NYS Dept. of Labor asks for patience

-Albany, NY (NEWS10) – The Coronavirus outbreak has led to lay-offs and a surge in unemployment claims.
-For many, this concept is very new and several of our viewers have expressed their frustration with the process.
+ALBANY, N.Y.
+(NEWS10) — The coronavirus pandemic has led to lay-offs and a surge in unemployment claims.
+For many, this concept is very new and several NEWS10 ABC viewers have expressed their frustration with the process.

 Many are running into roadblocks within the first few steps whether it’s over the phone or online.